 The Company accounts for investments in marketable securities in accordance with ASC No. 320, “Investments—Debt and Equity Securities” and ASC No. 326, “Financial Instruments—Credit Losses.”
 The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 Cash and cash equivalents consist of cash on hand, highly liquid investments in money market funds and other securities.

-The Company considers all high-quality investments purchased with original maturities at the date of purchase greater than three months but less than one year to be short-term.
-Cash equivalents, marketable securities and deposits are classified as available for sale and are, therefore, recorded at fair value on the consolidated balance sheet, with any unrealized gains and losses reported in accumulated other comprehensive income, which is reflected as a separate component of stockholders’ equity in the Company’s consolidated balance sheets, until realized.
-The Company uses the specific identification method to compute gains and losses on the investments.
-The amortized cost of securities is adjusted for amortization of premiums and accretion of discounts to maturity.
-Such amortization and accretion is included as a component of financial income (expenses), net in the consolidated statement of operations.
-Cash, cash equivalents, marketable securities and deposits consist of the following (in thousands):
+The Company considers all investments purchased with original maturities at the date of purchase greater than three months but less than one year to be short-term.
+Investments purchased with original maturities at the date of purchase greater than one year are classified as long-term assets.
+Marketable securities are classified as available for sale and are, therefore, recorded at fair value on the condensed consolidated balance sheet, with any unrealized gains and losses reported in accumulated other comprehensive income, which is reflected as a separate component of stockholders’ equity in the Company’s condensed consolidated balance sheets, until realized.
+The Company uses the specific identification method to compute gains and losses on

 | | | | | | | | | | | | | | | | | | | | | | | |

-| As of September 30, 2022 |
+| As of September 30, 2023 |

 | (unaudited) |